/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Cons

-Priced per location, multisite costs more
+Priced per location, multisite usage costs more

 Geofencing limited to paid plans